asadsabir/World-Bank-Gini-Index/README.md

 ALE is calculated by first ‘slicing’ the feature of interest into even intervals.
 The ‘slope’, at each interval, is estimated using its data points.
 By taking the difference in the model’s prediction between a small increase and decrease in the variable of interest at each data point and taking an average.
 This slope is the local effect of the variable.
 Starting at the lowest value of the variable and moving up, the local effects at each interval are cumulatively added up, hence the name.
 The final graph is then centered to zero.
 This plot has the effect of estimating the partial derivative of the model with respect to the variable and then taking an indefinite integral.
 This helps isolate the effects of the variable alone.

 Consider a scenario where you're analyzing the factors influencing house prices.
 You're measuring the impact of a specific variable, let's say "area", on house prices.
-You slice the range of this variable into intervals and for each interval, you measure how a small change in area affects the house prices.
+You slice the range of this variable into intervals and for each interval, you measure how a small change in area affects the predicted house prices.
 The cumulative sum of these changes, starting from the smallest house, shows you the overall influence of area on house prices.
-This approach helps isolate the impact of area, allowing you to understand its effect on house prices without being confused by other factors like the location of the house

-or the year it was built.
+This approach helps isolate the impact of area, allowing you to understand its effect on house prices without being confused by other factors like the location of the house or the year it was built.

 ### Educational Attainment, at least completed secondary